 The Developmental Services Support Foundation for Kern, Inyo and Mono Counties (the Foundation) was formed by members of the Organization's Board of Directors in 1994, as a nonprofit public benefit corporation, for the purpose of funding various activities and programs of or supported by the Kern Regional Center and the funding of various charitable or community services, special projects of this entity and other charitable organizations.
 The Foundation provides donations to the Organization to assist in providing services to the Organization's consumers not otherwise provided by DDS.
 The foundation and the Organization do not have common board members.

-In May 2009, the Organization entered into an operating lease agreement with the Foundation, see Note 10.
+The Organization entered into an operating lease agreement with the Foundation for the period July 25, 2019 to December 31, 2049, see Note 11.